minio/marketplace/eks/README.md

 # Setting up MinIO on AWS EKS

-The following steps will guide you through setting up MinIO on AWS EKS
+The following steps will guide you through setting up a dedicated EKS Cluster for MinIO, if you have an existing EKS cluster and would like to manage MinIO via Node Groups [follow these instructions instead](existing-eks-cli-simple.md).

 ## Pre-requisites

-> ⚠️ **You must create a subcription in the AWS Marketplace for MinIO else the automation from this setup won't work due to a missing entitlement.**
+> ⚠️ **You must create a subcription in the [AWS Marketplace](https://aws.amazon.com/marketplace/pp/prodview-smchi7bcs4nn4) for MinIO else the automation from this setup won't work due to a missing entitlement.**

 Additionally: